 - recent bereavement

-Our Client Services and Operations teams have been working extremely hard to adapt our processes and train their team members on how to help clients with vulnerabilities in a sensitive and fair way.
+Our Client Services and Operations teams have worked hard to make sure we’re ready to support customers with additional needs in a fair and thoughtful way.

 Regular training: